vellaadin/AV_FYP_2025_FINAL/README.md

 - **notebook_runner.py**
   - A python script which automates the running of 120 independant experimental runs, using the aforementioned notebooks, and then saves each resulting notebook + all model embeddings + indices + confusion matrix for each model/model+classifier
 - **copy_of_result_notebooks**
   - A file containing a copy of ONLY the notebooks resulting from each 120 experiment run.
+(The saved model embeddings are too large to be pushed with Git.)

 # How to reproduce the experiments
 - Clone this repository to a directory